voxmedia/revenue-hiring/DE-senior-tech-panel/README.md

 ## A note on technical evaluations

 Candidates can also expect fun bite-sized questions.
-I like to call them money questions because it's the best kind of pancake topping (and would our team be called money cakes without the money? :pancakes:).
+I like to call them money questions because they're meant to make candidates feel rich, like on trivia game shows.

-### Example
+### Here's an example

 Candidate mentions Python and how they've worked with NumPy.